 - Amplitube 3 – as the name conveys, this VST gives you access to a large panel of amplifiers.
 And if you don’t like the synthetic sound you can sometimes overhear on Guitar Rig effects, this plugin will suit your needs.
 The sound quality is one its best points.
 Beware though, you need a good computer to make it run at 100%.

-- Guitar Tool Rack 3– this VST is simple to use.
+- Guitar Tool Rack 3 (from Waves) – this VST is simple to use.
 And it is capable of producing great effects too.
 You can buy it at a very good price nowadays.